By James Wilson · Oct 1, 2025

 Types of Monitoring

-What types of monitoring are there?
+What types of monitoring exist?

-• API monitoring: Sends requests to your API endpoints and validates the response -- not just the status code, but the actual data returned.
+• API monitoring: Sends actual requests to your API and checks the response body, not just the status code.
+Because a 200 OK with {"error": "database connection failed"} in the body is not actually OK.

 What is synthetic monitoring?